BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdMouse.md

 [Help Page: Aspect Ratio](Aspect_Ratio)<br />

+What can be said about the mouse that hasn't already been said?

 | Control | Action |
 | ------- | ------ |
 | **Left click** the window and hold | the window can be dragged/repositioned |